otvin/compiler2/README.md

 * Logical operators: equal to, not equal, less than, less than or equal, greater than, greater than or equal
   * both Real and Integer; can compare integers to reals.
 * Procedures and Functions
-  *  Parameters passed by value only
+  *  Parameters passed by value or by reference ("variable parameters" in Pascal-speak)
   *  Functions can return integers, Booleans, or reals
   *  Up to 8 Real parameters by value, up to a combined 6 Integer/String or by reference parameters
   *  Integers passed in byval to Real parameters get converted to Real